securefolderfs-community/SecureFolderFS/README.md

 > *Upon entering the correct password, the vault will then open.*
 > *You can press 'Open vault' to open the vault's mounted file-system in your file manager of choice.*
 > *When you're done accessing your files, you can press the 'Lock vault' button and the vault file-system will close.*
-> *The vault remains offline on your disk and your data is encrypted in a way that cannot be accessed by any programme, past, present or future.*
+> *The vault remains offline on your disk and your data is encrypted in a way that cannot be accessed by any program, past, present or future.*

 ## Supported platforms